Frequently Asked Questions

 happen quite frequently - if your version of Ant contains

-) with different attribute lists.
+the optional <test>and<junit>tasks, there are two XML elements namedtest(the task and the nested child element of<junit>) with different attribute lists.
 This problem cannot be solved; DTDs don't give a syntax rich enough to support this.

 How do I include an XML snippet in my build file?